 Breathe in deeply “one.”
 Breathe out ”relax.”

-Good job.
+Well done.
 Even as you end this exercise, you can continue to allow your breathing to be deeper and slower.
 Take your time as you open your eyes and bring your attention back to your surroundings.

 Deep Breathing Help